 As you can guess, I stayed more than my intended year and had 2 more positions at Apple.
 After 1 year in the call center, I stayed in customer service.
 However, I moved to another team which supported the app developers.

 This was more administrative than technical work.
 Basically, I was checking their applications to participate in the developer program, helping with payment issues, general questions, and every now and then calling customers.

-Finally, after another year I moved to the sales/consulting department which was my favourite job of them all.
+Finally, after another year I moved to the sales/consulting department which was my favorite job of them all.
 I joined the chat team which meant no more calls.
 Whenever a customer visits the Apple website and has questions regarding products, payments, promotions or anything related to our products, he can click the chat button and here I was to help.